Recommended links for student teachers X

 child is still at the primary stage, approach your child's

-school and find out what they are using (or have used) to teach your
+school and find out what they are using to teach your

 child to read.
-Until 2007, the programmes provided by the government (National Literacy Strategy NLS, PiPs and Playing with Sounds) were an ineffective mixture of methods, but, post the Rose Report, these were withdrawn and replaced by 'Letters & Sounds' (May 2007); a very basic synthetic phonics programme hastily produced by the government as a free, non-compulsory, stop-gap/fall-back programme for schools.
-Unfortunately, even if your child's school is now using Letters & Sounds or another DfE recognised synthetic phonics programme, there is no guarantee that their teachers know how to teach it properly.
+Most schools nowadays are using 'Letters & Sounds' (L&S); a very basic synthetic phonics programme hastily produced by the government in 2007 as a non-compulsory, stop-gap/fall-back programme for schools.
+Unfortunately, even if your child's school is using L&S or another DfE recognised synthetic phonics programme, there is no guarantee that their teachers know how to teach it properly.

-**June 2011.
-Only 27% of the schools which took part in the phonics reading check pilot said that they taught phonics systematically, as opposed to teaching children mixed methods such as picture clues and sight memory to read words.
-This ratio is believed to be broadly in line with the picture across England’s primary schools (DfE.
-Dec 2011)
+**Only 27% of the schools which took part in the phonics reading check pilot in 2011 said that they taught phonics systematically, as opposed to teaching children mixed methods such as picture clues and sight memory to read words (DfE.
+Dec 2011) That the majority of schools continue to teach children to use multiple decoding strategies, rather than synthetic phonics, was confirmed in independent reports produced by the NFER in 2013 and 2014.

-May 2012, over six years after the Rose Report was published, a (real) primary school's website has the following description of how it teaches reading: ''Reading is taught most effectively through a variety of different methods, including phonics, use of pictures and contextual clues and development of sight vocabulary.
+In 2012, a primary school's website included the following description of how it taught reading: ''Reading is taught most effectively through a variety of different methods, including phonics, use of pictures and contextual clues and development of sight vocabulary.
 At ** Primary, the core reading scheme is the 'Oxford Reading Tree'.
 This is extended and supported by a variety of real books (i.e. books by recognised authors), selected books and group readers from other reading schemes''.
-This school also employs a Reading Recovery trained teacher (see below) for intervention work in Y1/2.

-In a recent letter to the TES, a head teacher wrote, 'If it is true that the new curriculum will put into statute that children must be taught to read through phonics, I can see no option but to leave the profession I have lived and loved for 30 years because it goes against my principles and flies in the face of all my experience'' (TES 11/08/12) It can be safely assumed that multi-cueing for word decoding is still occuring at this head teacher's school.
+In the same year, a head teacher wrote a letter to the TES saying, 'If it is true that the new curriculum will put into statute that children must be taught to read through phonics, I can see no option but to leave the profession I have lived and loved for 30 years because it goes against my principles and flies in the face of all my experience'' (TES 11/08/12)

 According to Caroline Cox, there are four principal grounds on which teachers justify their practices.
 They are: 'tradition (how it has always been done); prejudice (how I like it done); dogma (this is the 'right' way to do it) and ideology (as required by the current orthodoxy) (Hargreaves 1996 TTA lecture p7)